mmoreno43/aws_project/README.md

 ### IAM

-We need to create an IAM user for Travis CI to use and delpoy our code into S3.
+We need to create an IAM user for Travis CI to use and deploy our code into S3.

 Go to AWS console.